One more death recorded in Sefton

 There was one more coronavirus death recorded in the latest 24-hour period in Sefton.

-The dashboard shows 1,029 people had died in the area by April 7 (Thursday) – up from 1,028 on Wednesday.
+The UK coronavirus dashboard shows 1,033 people had died in Sefton by April 12 – up from 1,032 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Sefton.